python-useful-helpers/exec-helpers/doc/source/SSHClient.rst

         .. versionchanged:: 7.0.0 private_keys is removed
         .. versionchanged:: 7.0.0 keepalive_mode is removed
         .. versionchanged:: 7.4.0 return of keepalive_mode to prevent mix with keepalive period.
 Default is `False`
+        .. versionchanged:: 8.0.0 ssh auth_strategy object is deprecated.
+Paramiko AuthStrategy logic is used for authentication
+        .. versionchanged:: 8.0.0 SSHAuthMapping is deprecated.
+SSHAuthStrategyMapping should be used instead.
+        .. versionchanged:: 8.0.0 `auth` property was deleted as not used and not generated anymore.

     .. py:attribute:: log_mask_re